Cheeses12/ObsidianRepo/Capital Notes.md

 		- Unskilled workers who take longer to complete a certain task don't get paid more because it takes longer
 		- Example with weavers
 			- When the loom was introduced, the time that it took to create a certain amount of cloth was cut in half.
 Because of this, the people who didn't switch, had their wages cut in about half.
+	- Two equally valuable items are those which take the same amount of labor time to create
+- Things can have use value without having value
+# Formula of Capital

+#apgov